ShreyashDesai09/ShreyashDesai09/README.md

 ---

 ## 🚀 About Me
-I am an aspiring **Full Stack Developer** and an **Electronics & Telecommunication Engineering** graduate.
-I specialize in building scalable, secure, and cloud-ready applications, with a strong emphasis on backend systems and DevOps automation.
+I am an aspiring **Full Stack Developer** and an **Electronics & Telecommunication Engineering** graduate from KIT’s College of Engineering.
+I focus on building scalable, secure, and cloud-ready applications, specializing in backend architecture and DevOps automation.

-- 🎓 **B.Tech:** KIT’s College of Engineering, Kolhapur (7.07 CGPA)
+- 🎓 **Education:** B.Tech in ETC (7.07 CGPA) | PG-DAC Sunbeam Infotech
-- 💼 **Experience:** Former Full Stack Intern at Softron
+- 💼 **Experience:** Former Intern at AppZen & Softron
 - 🎯 **Focus:** Cloud-Native Applications, Microservices, and CI/CD Automation

 ---